-Six thousand years before Sora and Shiro were even a blink in the history of Disboard, war consumed the land, tearing apart the heavens, destroying stars, and even threatening to wipe out the human race.
+Six thousand years before Sora and Shiro were even a blink in the history of Disboard, war consumed the land, tearing apart the heavens, destroying the stars, and threatening to wipe out the human race.
 Amid the chaos and destruction, a young man named Riku leads humanity toward the tomorrow his heart believed in.
-One day, in the ruins of an Elf city, he meets Shuvi, a female exiled "Ex-machina" android who asks him to teach her what it means to have a human heart.
+One day, in the ruins of an Elf city, he meets Schwi, an exiled female "Ex-machina" android who asks him to teach her what it means to have a human heart.

 I literally flew to Japan to see this movie and I have to say it was pretty amazing.
 Artistically speaking, definitely the best anime or anime movie ever made.
 However, the story felt a bit rushed.
 A set of movies or even a 12 episode alternate series would have worked better and you`ll understand why if you see it.

 Great story but it definitely feels rushed even with almost 2 hours.
 Tet recalls the story of 6000 years ago before he becomes the one true god and it pretty much explains who everyone is and the survival of imanity, however, they just go over way